Åbenrå 26

 Åbenrå 26 is an 18th-century property situated at Åbenrå 26 in the Old Town of Copenhagen, Denmark.
 It was listed in the Danish registry of protected buildings and places in 1964.

 History

 17th century

-The property was listed in Copenhagen's first cadastre of 1689 as No. 227 in Rosenborg Quarter, owned by Mads, stenhugger.
+The property was listed in Copenhagen's first cadastre of 1689 as No. 227 in Rosenborg Quarter, owned by Mads, stonecutter (stenhugger).
 It was listed in the new cadastre of 1756 as No. 237 and was owned by Lars Christensen at that time.

 The present building on the site was built in 1756 by carpenter Palle Thomsen.

 19th century

 The property was listed in the new cadastre of 1806 as No. 245.
 It was owned by beer seller (øltapper) Hans Hansen.